ABOUT INC. MAGAZINE

 How to Sell Anything: Knowing that every entrepreneur is at least 90% salesperson, Inc. pulls together a photo-rich essay of inspiring “How I Closed that Deal” stories from the most go-getting sales people.

 |November||9/25/14||Made||The Inspiration Chronicles: Every entrepreneur has a tale of sleepless nights, of the moments when everything goes wrong that can go wrong – but through sheer grit and determination, they come back.
 Here are 10 of the most inspiring comeback stories small business has ever known.

 The Hire Power Awards: The third annual ranking of the private companies that are contributing what the economy needs most: Jobs.

 Best in Class: Holiday Gift Guide: A roundup of the best toys, tools and gadgets you should give your business, your employees – and yourself.

 Inc. readers are empowered, influential and affluent.
-Inc. has the highest composition of Top Management among all titles measured by MRI.
+Inc. has the highest composition of Top Management among all titles measured by Ipsos.

 |67% / 37%||$166,150*||$345,563*|

 |Business Purchase Decision Makers:||68%||166||#1|

 |Financial/Insurance Decision Makers:||28%||257||#1|